-And, it was interesting, because I was, like, oh, wow.
-And, it opened up my eyes to the anger that I harboured, the feelings that I had towards men.
-And, I deal with that today.
-When a man treats me with respect and they're nice to me, I always think, like, what do you want?
-I struggle with that a lot today, even in the front line working.
-I think that somebody is trying to hit on me or is looking at me inappropriately, and I struggle with that in my heart, and I'm learning every day.
+And, it was interesting, because I was, like, 11 oh, wow.
+And, it opened up my eyes to the anger that I 12 harboured, the feelings that I had towards men.
+And, I deal 13 with that today.
+When a man treats me with respect and 14 they're nice to me, I always think, like, what do you want?
+15 I struggle with that a lot today, even in the front line 16 17 working.
+I think that somebody is trying to hit on me or is 18 looking at me inappropriately, and I struggle with that in my heart, and I'm learning every day.
+19 me up.
+So, both of us, and we both shared the house, but because the children were under his name, I was told I could not go back to that property.
+But, yet, he remained incarcerated.
+So, that left me nowhere to go.